- Explore Options

 - Get familiar with Campus Connection.

-- Learn how laundry works in the halls.
-It's included in the room & meal plan rate, so you don't need to bring quarters!
+- Learn how laundry works.
+It's included in the room and meal plan rate, so you don't need to bring quarters!

-- If you bring a car, you need to buy a parking permit.
+- If you bring a car, purchase a parking permit.
 Lots are assigned according to the residence hall where you live.
 Permits are available for online purchase in Campus Connection.

 - When you arrive, go directly to the hall where you are assigned and park in the Stop Drop & Go zone.
 Volunteers will be at each hall to assist with moving belongings to rooms.

 - Rent a UND refrigerator - don't reserve ahead, pick up when you arrive.
-Rental refrigerators are 3.3 cubic ft. and are charged to your UND account ($25 per semester).
+Rental refrigerators are 3.3 cubic ft. and are charged to your UND account ($25/semester).
 You may bring your own refrigerator up to 5.0 cubic ft.

-- Set up a phone line (optional through Telecommunications for a fee, since rooms don’t include an active line)
+- Set up a phone line (optional through Telecommunications for a fee, rooms don’t include an active line).

 Postal Mail & Mailing Address to Halls

 There is daily mail pick-up and delivery at each service center (except Sundays and holidays).
 You and your roommate will share a mailbox and the box opens with your room key.
-The mailboxes are located at the service center located closest to your hall.
-The Post Office has requested all capital letters and no punctuation when addressing.
+Mailboxes are located at the service center closest to your hall.
+The Post Office requests that mail be addressed with all capital letters and no punctuation when addressing.
 Do not use the word “Room” use only the number/letter.
-Your mailing address is also listed in your room assignment email, more mail/package details.
-See example below:
+Your mailing address is also listed in your room assignment email.

 204B WEST HALL